THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 * Also change `[MyModelicaProject]` to `Module[]` in `make.jl`.

 ### Deploy docs with Travis CI

+!!! warn
+    This section of the documentation is work in progress.

 * Add this to `make.jl`:
     ```